terickson87/terickson87.github.io/index.md

 ## About Me

 I am currently a Software Development Engineer at Amazon, formerly a Propulsion Engineer at Boeing.
 I started my career at Boeing following my passion for the physical sciences.
 However, I have always been interested in computer science, and after 8 years at Boeing, I decided to make a career change.
 I decided to return to school to get a Master's in computer science, after which I started my computer science career at Amazon's MCF.
-I am currently enjoying the opportunity this work provides him to help businesses, both big and small, succeed - at the scale of Amazon.
+I am currently enjoying the opportunity this work provides me to help businesses, both big and small, succeed - at the scale of Amazon.

 * <a href="Resume Todd Erickson.pdf" target="_blank">Resume (pdf)</a>
 * [LinkedIn](https://www.linkedin.com/in/todd-w-erickson/)